 -

 HTML: The first version of this site was written by hand in Zap, and the second version was created with HoTMetaL Pro.
 Versions three and four saw me returning to hand-coding, this time with the excellent BBEdit, and for versions five and six – this version – I again hand-coded everything, but this time in TextWrangler.
-This site has been validated to the XHTML 1.0 and CSS standards by W3C's validation service, and has Level AA Conformance to the Web Content Accessibility Guidelines 1.0.
+This site has been validated to the HTML5 and CSS3 standards by W3C's validation service, and has Level AA Conformance to the Web Content Accessibility Guidelines 1.0.
 For more information on the latter, see the accessibility statement.

 The site has been tested on various versions of Mac OS and Windows, and on various browsers.
 All functionality has been designed to degrade gracefully and in an accessible manner on browsers that do not support DHTML.